isw-kudos/kudos-docs/docs/boards/msgraph/sharepoint.md

-## Embedding Kudos Boards pages in Sharepoint.
+## Embedding Huddo Boards pages in Sharepoint.

 Before proceeding, you will need a site admin to enable security settings as described [here](/boards/msgraph/sharepoint_admin/)